cesium/guides/src/pages/docs/git.md

 ---
-title: Git / GitHub Workflow for CAOS
+title: Git / GitHub Workflow for CeSIUM
-description: A tutorial on how to use Git and GitHub to contribute to CAOS
+description: A tutorial on how to use Git and GitHub to contribute to CeSIUM
 ---

-A tutorial on how to use Git and GitHub to contribute to CAOS
+A tutorial on how to use Git and GitHub to contribute to CeSIUM

 ---

-# Git / GitHub Workflow for CAOS
+# Git / GitHub Workflow for CeSIUM

 Git is a source version control system created by Linus Torvalds in 2005.
-This guide will walk you through configuring it so that you can start contributing to CAOS.
+This guide will walk you through configuring it so that you can start contributing to CeSIUM.
 Git is a system that works on repositories: a git repository contains all the source code of your application, as well as its history, i.e., all previous versions of it.
 These repositories need to be hosted somewhere, in order to be accessible by everyone.
 CeSIUM chose [GitHub](https://github.com/cesium) as its host, however, different hosts exist.

 ## Configuring your GitHub Account